John Powell – GlobalTV.com

 Survivor Scoop – Week 3: Top Moments

-This week’s Top Survivor: Edge of Extinction Moments are…
+This week’s top Survivor: Island of the Idols moments are…

 Moment # 5: Jamal ponders going rogue.